tomduck/pandoc-fignos/DEVELOPERS.md

 Testing
 -------

-Regression tests for pandoc-fignos are provided in test/standard.
+Regression tests for pandoc-fignos are provided in `test/`.
 Read the README.md in that directory for instructions.

-Integration tests for pandoc-fignos/eqnos/tablenos are provided in test/integration.

 Preparing a Release